Maryamabdulle/receipt-processor-coding-challenge/README.md

 - Python 3.6 or higher
 - Flask
-- Install JSON if using lower python version because it might not be included json module, in which case install using `pip install json`
+- Install JSON if using lower python version because it might not be include json module, in which case install using `pip install json`

 ## Installing
 - Clone the repository: https://github.com/Maryamabdulle/receipt-processor-coding-challenge.git